newjersey/innovation.nj.gov/content/ai-survey.md

 ## Your Voice Matters.
 We Want to Hear From You!

 The New Jersey Artificial Intelligence Task Force wants to know what YOU think are the most important challenges and opportunities.

-The deadline to participate has been extended to August 16, 2024 - make your voice heard today!
+The deadline to participate has been extended to August 16, 2024 &mdash; make your voice heard today!

 <a
   href="https://all-our-ideas.citizens.is/group/206"